-(2) Match Date Filter

-- (a) All Records-Provides every matched record regardless of the data to which it was matched.
+- (d) Only currently attending matched students for this report-Provides every student found in the WAVE who matches the DHS Direct Certification data and is shown to be currently attending your school district/site based on enrollment information sent from Student Information System and who meets the criteria of the report you select. - (2) Match Date Filter - (a) All Records-Provides every matched record regardless of the data to which it was matched.
 NOTE: The Match Date will update only once during each school year.
 It will show the first time the student is matched for that particular year. - (b) Only records matched on this date-Provides every record matched new on the date supplied. - (c) Only records matched on or before the following dates-Provides every record that matched new on or between the dates supplied. - 5.
-The WAVE will generate a report that will show students who have the same address of a student that has been directly certified.
-The LEA will need to verify the information, and when it is accurate, also directly certify these students. - 6 The Data Validation Wizard validates the actual codes being supplied by the school districts.

-C. Direct Certification for Other Programs
+RCCIs are now able to upload a list of their enrolled students for the WAVE to conduct the Direct Certification process for them. - 6.
+The WAVE will now generate a report that will show students who have the same address of a student that has been directly certified.
+The LEA will need to verify the information, and when it is accurate, also directly certify these students. - 7.
+The Data Validation Wizard was used for the first time in 2015.
+The wizard validates the actual codes being supplied by the school districts. - C. Frequency of Direct Certification - 1.
+LEAs must conduct Direct Certification with SNAP at least three times during the school year.
+More frequent Direct Certification efforts are permissible and encouraged.
+The efforts must be made: - At or around the beginning of the school year. - Three months after the beginning of the school year. - Six months after the beginning of the school year.